TRIAL PADDOCKS

 Proportions of paddock profit from grazing versus other sources.

-Why is the Trial Paddocks program important?
+Why is the Trial Paddocks program so important?

 GET INVOLVED: